FAFSA Form Updates

 What if I had a low income and was not required to file taxes?

-According to the IRS tax year 2022, these are the thresholds by filing status.
-If an independent student (and spouse, if married), or a parent of a dependent student, were not required to file a federal income tax return for 2022, then the student will automatically receive a Student Aid Index (SAI) equal to –1,500.
-They still need to provide consent when submitting the FAFSA, so the IRS can confirm to Federal Student Aid (FSA) the student, parents, and spouse didn't file taxes.
+According to the IRS, there are thresholds for tax filing status.
+If an independent student (and spouse, if married), or a parent of a dependent student, were not required to file a federal income tax return, then the student will automatically receive a Student Aid Index (SAI) equal to –1,500.
+They still need to provide consent when submitting the FAFSA form, so the IRS can confirm to Federal Student Aid (FSA) the student, parents, and spouse didn't file taxes.

-Will non-custodial parents be contributors if they have not claimed the child on their taxes?
+Are non-custodial parents contributors if they have not claimed the child on their taxes?

-Beginning with the 2024-25 FAFSA, students will determine which parent to report based on which parent provides the most financial support.
-It is okay if the parent or parents reported do not claim the student on their taxes.
+Students determine which parent to report on the FAFSA form based on which parent provides the most financial support.
+It is okay if the parent or parents reported do not claim the student on their taxes or do not live together.
 The reported parents will provide consent to transfer their tax data even if they do not claim the student on their taxes.

 If a parent remarries, do they have to provide the stepparent's tax information?